nghiepdev/nextjs-authentication/README.md

 ## Overview

 - Uses pnpm workspace to separate environments
-- Implements Middleware and Rewrite techniques to attach Authorization headers in browser environments
+- Forwarding authentication from the client to backend API routes
 - Leverages React Server Components (RSC) to automatically attach Authorization headers using `await cookies()`

 ## Usage